Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Introduction

 In this paper, we will extend the approach we developed in \citep{levrouw2025pra} to the case of imbalanced Fermi gases.
-In Sec.~\ref{sec:theory} we revisit our theoretical framework.
+In Sec.~\ref{sec:theory}, we revisit our theoretical framework.
 We introduce the expressions for the vortex mass we will use and present ways to calculate these using an effective field theory for superfluid Fermi gases.
-We comment on how to include imbalance in this model.
+We comment on the range of validity and limitations of this method, and how to include imbalance in this model.
 We first calculate the vortex profiles of the superfluid and normal densities, which are discussed in Sec.~\ref{sec:profiles}.
 The results for the vortex mass are given in Sec.~\ref{sec:vortex-mass-results}.
 We discuss the dependence on scattering length, imbalance and temperature.
 We comment on the implications for future experiments.